adityak2207/adityak2207/README.md

 ### Hi there 👋

-I am Aditya K, an avid learner and a Software Developer.
-Reach out to me in the following space. 🌞 https://www.linkedin.com/in/aditya-k-9165951aa/ adityak2207@gmail.com
+I'm Aditya, an avid learner and an aspiring Software Developer.
+Reach out to me in the following space. 🌞

+https://www.linkedin.com/in/aditya-k-9165951aa/
+adityak2207@gmail.com